microsoft/code-with-engineering-playbook/docs/automated-testing/synthetic-monitoring-tests/readme.md

 Testing in production, in general, has a risk factor attached to it, which does not exist tests executed during CI/CD stages.
 Specifically, in synthetic monitoring tests, the following may affect the production environment:

-- Corrupted or invalid data - Tests inject test data which may be in some way corrupt.
+- Corrupted or invalid data - Tests inject test data which may be in some ways corrupt.
 Consider using a testing schema.
 - Protected data leakage - Tests run in a production environment and emit logs or trace that may contain protected data.
 - Overloaded systems - Synthetic tests may cause errors or overload the system.
 - Unintended side effects or impacts on other production systems.